 The project is partially sponsored by the Cultural Endowment of Estonia, Nordic Culture Point, Estonian Artists Association and Kogo Gallery.

-Exhibition “Paradise – I Already Went and Came Back” is open at the (AV17) Gallery, Totorių St. 5, until July 8.
+Exhibition “Paradise – I Already Went and Came Back” was opened at the (AV17) Gallery, Totorių St. 5, until July 8.